 - The Conference of Consulting Actuaries (the Conference)

 - The Society of Actuaries (SOA)

-The ABCD's jurisdiction to investigate alleged violations extends to the actuarial practice of the five American organizations' members in every country but Canada.
-The Canadian Institute of Actuaries (CIA) has jurisdiction to investigate actuarial practice of the participating organizations members in Canada; similarly, CIA members' actuarial practice in the United States is within the ABCD's jurisdiction.
+The ABCD’s jurisdiction to investigate alleged violations extends to the actuarial practice of the five U.S.-based organizations’ members in every country.
+By virtue of agreement between the five U.S.-based organizations and the Canadian Institute of Actuaries (CIA), the CIA has jurisdiction to investigate actuarial practice of the participating organizations’ members in Canada; similarly, CIA members’ actuarial practice in the United States can be investigated by the ABCD.